Skip to main content

 8. DNA markers - RFLP, RAPD, AFLP and Antisense RNA

-9. Blotting techniques - Northern, Southern and West
+9. Blotting techniques - Northern Blotting

 10. Transgenic biology - gene cloning and transformation technique in plants-gene